CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 ### Step 2: Publish metadata from Dataverse

-On Dataverse, provide author metadata for a dataset, type in an `Author name"`, select ORCID as `identifier scheme` and provide a valid ORCID iD as `identifier`.
+On Dataverse, provide author metadata for a dataset, type in an `Author name`, select ORCID as `identifier scheme` and provide a valid ORCID iD as `identifier`.

 ![providing ORCID iDs as metadata for a dataset in Dataverse form]({{ site.baseurl }}/assets/orcid/image6.png)